kamyargerami/Laravel-Failure-Notifier/README.md

 # Laravel Failure Notifier

-This package helps you to track your exceptions and do what you want to do with them such as sending an **SMS** or and **Email**.
+This package helps you to track your exceptions and do what you want to do with them such as sending an **SMS** or an **Email**.

 You can specify the amount of time to count the exceptions.